shrek95/tasteofindore/README.md

 # tasteofindore
-its is a website for a restaurant
+This is a website for a restaurant.
+Basically it provides a functioning web presence for small scale businesses.